CryptoCaddy/web-app/web-services/auditing/README.md

 Otherwise you can use the Spring command line to run start the application (look up Spring CLI).
 Another option is to use jetty to run the application through terminal.

-## API Documentation

-Currently only available when service is running locally and can be found at localhost:{port-number}/api

 ## Debugging with Docker